1. About us

 Summary

-I have been employed in the international business subject group since 1995.
-My teaching interests are mainly in the areas of international business (and economic) environments.
+I have been employed in the area of international business since 1995.
+My teaching interests are in various areas of international business.

-I have substantial international experience, having taught on international Masters programmes, and involvement in international undergraduate collaborations.
-I am also part of the EPAS international consortium.
-I am an active participant in in the research culture of the International Business group, and I am aligning my research interests with those of the group.
-For instance at the moment I am researching Brexit and its impact on inward FDI to the UK.
+I have substantial international experience, having taught on international Masters programmes, and involvement in international collaborations.
+I am an active participant in in the research culture of the International Business area, researching in areas such as Brexit and its impact on inward FDI to the UK and intra-regional trade.

 About